 Aim to arrive at the Centre in time for the Welcome dinner at 6.30pm.
-At dinner you will meet Kristin and the team, who will give you an orientation to the Centre.
+At dinner you will meet your workshop teacher and the team, who will give you an orientation to the Centre.

 You will have to find accommodation for your extra days, at your own cost.
 We can help with recommendations.
 Bookings should be made well in advance.
 You are responsible for your own local transportation until Sunday.
 KLVC will collect you on the Sunday at a pre-arranged time and place to take you to the Centre in time for the Welcome dinner at 6.30pm.